 This ongoing series, Clouds, began in about 2009 while lying in bed lazily photographing through the window watching clouds trip along the horizon of the Jemez Mountains of New Mexico — which is why you see just a bit of the horizon.
 I had just moved to my new studio/garage that sits high above a canopy of cottonwoods.
 My casual cloud gazing with a camera to pass the time during pain flares immediately redirected my attention, and I noticed this was as effective as any painkiller.
 Just when I thought I couldn’t move, nor did I want to, I’d rise and follow a train of clouds photographing them through another window and then download and print them — most are miniature.
-And how lucky for me living in an amphitheater with a generous subject.
+I am lucky to have a generous subject.

 For print sizes and availability: www.photoeye.com/laurietumer